jpreardon/weighter/README.md

 # Reward

-This is going to be a simple app that keeps track of things I should be doing (mostly foods and exercise) and allows for rewards (mostly beer or other treats).
+This is a to be a simple app that keeps track of things I should be doing (mostly foods and exercise) and allows for rewards (mostly beer or other treats).

-The API for this project can be found at [github.com/jpreardon/rewards-api](https://github.com/jpreardon/rewards-api).
+## Setup

+Basic HTTP authentication is used here.
+Define the following two variables in the host environment with your desired username and password.

+- HTTP_USER
+- HTTP_PASSWORD